packetcoders/net-schema/README.md

 ## About this Project

 Net Schema is a library that allows you to schema validate your JSON and YAML documents, based upon a schema.
-The current schema support is JSON Schema.
+The current schema supported is JSON Schema.

 ## Installation